PatrickLammers/PythonicBeerNames/README.md

 # PythonicBeerNames
-Scratch place for Patrick to play
+Scratch place for Patrick to play.
+Way better to break something here than in the "real" world